-Fix – Diablo 3 can’t move mouse in fullscreen
+Diablo 3 can’t move the mouse in fullscreen

-Diablo 3 has number of issues with high DPI, one of them being problems with mouse, so in order to fix this issue, it’s advised that you disable Display scaling.
+Diablo 3 has a number of issues with high DPI, one of them being problems with the mouse.
+In order to fix this issue, it’s advised that you disable Display scaling.
 To do that, follow these steps:

 - Navigate to Compatibility tab and check Disable display scaling on high DPI settings.